andytruong/at_slider/README.md

 - Features — Used for preconfig things.
 - jQuery Cycle 2

+### Place the slider

+A slider is a block, we can use block management UI to place the slider to place we want.

+For more flexibility, we can use [context.module](https://drupal.org/project/context)

 ### Customize

 We can provide options for each slider bean rendered on page.